lucas-simao/docker-mongodb/README.md

 # lucassimao/mongodb:3.2

-## To run this image, you need create folder's, here is store you data:
+## To run this image, you need create folder:
 - /volume/db

 ```bash